Msforensic/jobhunt-ai/README.md

 ## 👤 Built By

-**Dr. Madhuresh Shukla** — Cybersecurity Executive, 20+ years Indian Air Force
+**Dr. Madhuresh Shukla** — Cybersecurity Executive, 20 years Indian Air Force

-- Built and led a 24x7 SOC and accredited DFIR laboratory from scratch (Rs.
-80 Crore programme)
+- Built and led a 24x7 SOC and accredited DFIR laboratory from scratch.
 - Led 1,000+ high-severity cyber investigations (99.8% success rate)
 - Published: [Elsevier Q1 Journal, 2025](https://www.sciencedirect.com) | Scopus Indexed, 2024
 - PhD Candidate, Cybersecurity — Lovely Professional University
-- Currently transitioning from IAF to private sector — **this tool is what I use in my own job search**
+- Currently transitioning from Defence to private sector — **this tool is what I use in my own job search**

 > *"I built this because every AI job tool I found was designed for software engineers applying to 200 companies.
 I needed something that understood what 'led 1,000 DFIR investigations' means in a CISO interview, and could translate 20 years of defence operations into language a Big 4 partner would hire for."*